emersonrp/bindcontrol/README.md

     * pets can give feedback on each order;  chattiness can be toggled via keybind
     * "bodyguard mode" shortcuts -- define which pets should be treated as bodyguards, and toggle Bodyguard Mode on and off for them, with attack/follow/stance/etc orders then applying to the remaining pets.
     * by-name pet selection
+    * next-pet / previous-pet binds

 TODO
 ----

-* Rotational next/prev team and pet selection
 * Additional useful Gameplay binds, eg, "Invite Target," "Quit to Desktop," more
 * More error detection and handling
 * Support [Homecoming travel power changes](https://forums.homecomingservers.com/topic/27807-travel-power-updates-in-issue-27-page-2/) in SoD